bkenks/TodoMobileApp/README.md

 # To-Do List

 This app was made for learning purposes.
-The technologies being learned were Flutter/Dart as listed in the [Tech Stack](#Tech-Stack).
+The technologies learned were Flutter/Dart as listed in the [Tech Stack](#Tech-Stack).
 ## Demo

 <p align="center">